 To inform decisions on distributions and number of mature individuals or area of occupancy for the regional threat status of reptile taxa, occurrence records were used from the national DOC Herpetofauna database as well as additional records, including from Southern Scales and ORC staff.
-These occurrence records were taxonomically harmonised with the list of reptile taxa in the NZTCS and recent publications (Hitchmough et al. 2021; Jewell 2022a, b, c; Scarsbrook et al. 2023), then viewed in ArcGIS Pro v2.4.0 and the programming language R v.
+These occurrence records were taxonomically harmonised with the list of reptile taxa in the NZTCS and recent publications (Hitchmough et al. 2021; Jewell 2022a, b, c; Scarsbrook et al. 2023; Knox and Hitchmough, 2025), then viewed in ArcGIS Pro v2.4.0 and the programming language R v.
 4.2.0 (R Core Team 2022), in conjunction with other spatial layers for vegetation cover (Land Cover Database v.
 5.0; Manaaki Whenua-Landcare Research 2020) and Land Information New Zealand topographic maps.
 The panel critically assessed the available data and drew on their own expert knowledge to consider current and likely future threats to determine the status and qualifiers for each taxon.

 Information is also provided on whether taxa have been recently recorded in a territorial authority in the region, or by Freshwater Management Unit (FMU), of which the Clutha Mata-au FMU is further subdivided into five rohe (areas).
 Taxa are also identified that have been regionally extirpated, could occur in the region, or have been reintroduced to Otago.
+Maps showing the territorial authorities and FMUs in the Otago Region are provided in Appendix 6 and 7.